 UNHCR's Guterres says global humanitarian crises at levels unmatched in recent history

-GENEVA, October, October 1 (UNHCR) - The head of the UN refugee agency, Antonio Guterres, warned today that UNHCR and other humanitarian actors are under increasing strain from a combination of simultaneous major new conflicts and unresolved old ones.
+GENEVA, Switzerland, 1 Oct 2012 (UNHCR) - The head of the UN refugee agency, António Guterres, warned today that UNHCR and other humanitarian actors are under increasing strain from a combination of simultaneous major new conflicts and unresolved old ones.

-In a speech to the opening of the annual meeting of UNHCR's Executive Committee, Guterres said UNHCR was facing a level of refugee crises unmatched in its recent history, with simultaneous new emergencies in Syria, Mali, Sudan and South Sudan, and Democratic Republic of the Congo (DRC).
+In a speech in Geneva to the opening of the annual meeting of UNHCR's Executive Committee, Guterres said UNHCR was facing a level of refugee crises unmatched in its recent history, with simultaneous new emergencies in Syria, Mali, Sudan and South Sudan, and Democratic Republic of Congo.

 "We are at a moment when the demands on us are rising while the means available to respond have remained at a similar level to last year.
 Our operations in Africa, in particular, are dramatically underfunded," he said.
 "At this moment, we have no room for any unforeseen needs.
 No reserves available.
 In today's unpredictable operating environment, this is a cause for deep concern."

 Guterres, who has been the UN's High Commissioner for Refugees since 2005, said continued support was needed for those nations that host the world's major refugee populations - mainly developing countries.
-He also spoke of the importance to UNHCR of partnerships with other humanitarian actors, including national non-governmental organizations (NGOs) in countries and regions with large displaced populations.
+He also spoke of the importance to UNHCR of partnerships with other humanitarian actors, including national NGOs in countries and regions with large displaced populations.

-Currently made up of 87 members, ExCom meets in Geneva annually to review and approve the organization's programmes and budget, advise on international protection and discuss a wide range of other issues with UNHCR and its inter-governmental and NGO partners.
+Currently made up of 87 members, UNHCR's Executive Committee meets in Geneva annually to review and approve the organization's programmes and budget, advise on international protection and discuss a wide range of other issues with UNHCR and its intergovernmental and non-governmental partners.